equipodinamitaestrella/NBody/README.md

 lenTime = 3600 * 24 * 8 s <br>

 ### Execution
-After you have dowloaded this repository, run this project by executing the following on your command line:
+After you have downloaded this repository, run this project by executing the following on your command line:

 bash testing.sh